wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-identity-access-management/includes/prerequisites-team-account-creation.md

 ## Personnel screening

-Microsoft 365 screening practices align with Microsoft's Corporate Standards and National Institute of Standards and Technology (NIST) 800-53 for personnel screening.
+Microsoft 365 screening practices align with Microsoft Corporate Standards and National Institute of Standards and Technology (NIST) 800-53 for personnel screening.

 To the extent permissible by local law, pre-employment screening checks include the following: